Search by Keyword

 The Beatles fifth British album “Help!” was recorded within a period of just over four months, between the dates February 15th and June 17th, 1965.
 “When the sessions begin, my heart is usually in my mouth,” expressed George Martin about these 1965 sessions.
 “I wonder, sometimes, whether they can keep it up time after time, but they do!
 They’re terribly workmanlike in the studio.
 I don’t mean that they’re deadly serious and somber, I mean they’re always full of fun.”

-These fun sessions resulted in a total of eighteen songs, fourteen of which made it onto the resulting “Help!” album and included three blockbuster #1 singles in the US, the title track, “Ticket To Ride” and “Yesterday.”
+These fun sessions resulted in a total of eighteen songs, fourteen of which made it onto the resulting “Help!” album and included three blockbuster #1 singles on the US Billboard Hot 100, the title track, “Ticket To Ride” and “Yesterday.”
 While there weren’t many leftover songs in the vaults up to this point, the four remaining tracks recorded during these months were found not good enough to be placed on the album for one reason or another.

 The Larry Williams cover song “Bad Boy” was one of these, although it was immediately released on an American album entitled “Beatles VI” and eventually found its way onto a British compilation album entitled “A Collection Of Beatles Oldies” in December of 1966.
 Two others, “That Means A Lot” and “If You’ve Got Trouble,” weren’t deemed suitable for release at all at that time, not officially seeing the light of day until the “Anthology 2” album of 1996.